 We have many requests for cribs ($150), twin beds ($150), and bunk beds ($350).
 Often, a foster home is willing to accept a sibling group, but does not have the beds needed for them.
 Let us know if you’d like to make a donation towards a bed for a child in care.

-Our 2018 School Supply Grant from The Rotary Club of Alexandria will supply backpacks, school uniforms, and school supplies for children in foster care in our region.
-Thank you to The Rotary Club of Alexandria!
+Our 2018 School Supply Grants from The Rotary Club of Alexandria & The United Way of Central Louisiana supplied backpacks, school uniforms, and school supplies for children in foster care in our region.
+Thank you to The Rotary Club of Alexandria & The United Way!
 We appreciate your dedication to our community!
-To request assistance with school uniforms, please use the link below :

 In the spring of 2017, we created a “Hygiene Closet” at Department of Child and Family Services.
 We purchased two organizational shelving units and stocked the closet with everything a child would need for their first night in care.
 The Hygiene Closet is stocked with pacifiers, blankets, diapers, toothbrushes, toothpaste, soap, bathing wipes, shampoo, hair brushes, toys, Bibles, underwear, t-shirts, socks from newborn to adult, and so much more.
 This gives caseworkers the tools that they need to clean and dress children before they bring them to a foster placement.
 It also gives children coming into foster care something to bring with them into their foster home.
 We also sent over 250 bags that were packed with everything a child would need for their first night in care to the other parish offices within our region.